tpossessky/GoveeJavaWrapper/README.md

 # GoveeJavaWrapper

-A lightweight Java Wrapper for Govee API calls
+A lightweight Java Wrapper for Govee API calls and interacting with Govee lights.

 ![Screenshot](govee.png)